 Rent a Scooter

 There are things to do on Block Island without a car, but to make the most of your visit we suggest renting a scooter.
-We love to ride bikes and had our bikes with us on this particular road trip, but we did not bring them on the island and I’ll tell you why.
+We love to ride bikes and had our bikes with us on this particular road trip, but we did not bring them to the island and I’ll tell you why.

 Block Island isn’t that small and/or flat so with the notion that we wanted to explore the ENTIRE island, we came up with the idea of renting a scooter.
 Island Moped and Bike Rental had the cheapest all-day rate and offered a military discount.
 And it is located within walking distance of the ferry drop-off location.